-What to give rabbits as treats?
-The best kinds of treats to give rabbits are fresh or dried fruits and vegetables.
-They should be unsweetened and cut into small chunks to avoid overfeeding the treats to your rabbit.
-Depending on the rabbit’s size, you should only give your rabbit up to 1-2 Tbsp of treats per day.
+As a general rule, the best treats to give rabbits are fresh fruits and vegetables.
+They should be unsweetened and cut into small chunks to avoid overfeeding.
+You should only give your rabbit approximately 1 to 2 tablespoons worth of treats in a single day.

 Important: This page may contain affiliate links.
 As an Amazon Associate and an associate to other companies I earn a small commission from qualifying purchases.

 Rabbits have a sensitive digestive system, so they should not have too many treats in a day.
 You should limit the amount of treats you give your rabbit to about 1-2 Tablespoons per day.
 This is just a general guideline to make sure your rabbit is not eating too many treats.

 The amount will vary a little bit depending on the size, activity level, and health of your rabbit.
 Smaller rabbits will obviously be able to have fewer treats than larger rabbits, and healthy rabbits have a little extra every once in a while (but not every day).